 This stems from a request by Boardman Township in Mahoning County.
-You will hear shortly from Boardman Township Trustee Larry Moliterno on this provision.
+Please find before you a letter of support from Boardman Township.

 Tax Increment Financing (R.C. §§5709.73, 5709.75)

 1. Excludes safety service levies from a township incentive district TIF.